 Are you planning a four day three night trip to Bangkok?
-With all the available activities, selecting what to do in Bangkok for four days can be overwhelming.
-My 4-day Bangkok itinerary is full-on but will allow you to experience all the best things to do in Bangkok in just a short time.
+With all the available activities, selecting what to do in Bangkok in such a short time can be overwhelming.
+My 4-day Bangkok itinerary is full-on with little time to relax.
+But if you want to check out all the most famous activities in this fascinating city and beyond, you’ll love it!

 More details about this 4-day Bangkok itinerary

 This four days in Bangkok itinerary is based on my own experience of visiting Bangkok and the tips from a few friends who lived there for a semester or longer.
 Prices are from my visit in 2019.
-I noticed that everything was more expensive than what I found online when planning my trip.
+I noticed that everything was more expensive than what I found online when planning my trip, so you will want to add some buffer to your budget when travelling to Bangkok.

 This Bangkok itinerary provides transportation details if you’re staying in the city (Bangkok Siam).